The Complete Beginners Guide To Curved Treadmills

 Lower Injury Risk

-Curved treadmills are designed to promote a more natural running stride, encouraging you to land on the balls of your feet.
-This helps reduce the impact on your muscles and joints, lowering the risk of pain and injuries.
+Since curved treadmills promote a more natural stride pattern while running by encouraging you to run on the balls of your feet, you may reduce the impact on your muscles and joints.
+This ultimately helps prevent pains and injuries.

 Increased Calorie Burn